supunstr/newdatalseg/README.md

 ## Instructions

+Before you RUN the main.tf below steps you need to follow,

+Create key name test
-Before you RUN the main.tf, Create own image using pre-image-input file base on the rhel8/7 server.
+Create own image using pre-image-input file base on the rhel8/7 server.
 Then update the Image ID on main.tf file.

 ```sh